 - Update Automation.
 Lastly, you need to automate and track the task of updating the repository with assets that were created on each Task Order.
 This is particularly important to drive costs down over time as your library and experience grows.

-Proposal Response Work
+Driving Automation of Proposal Response Work

 This is the biggest behavior and tool change that will be required.
 It is also the area of greatest impact in reducing costs and cycle time.